JAC-CS-Game-Programming-F25/project-saikonogemu/README.md

 #### 🔊 Sounds

-I've not decided if I will be making all the music or not.
-Sound Effects are made by me.
+All music and sound effects are made by me.

 #### 📚 Libraries/Frameworks